ohata-toast/RCS-Bizmessage/en/console-guide.md

 9. Click **Send**.

 ### Send Template

 ![RCS_09_20231004](https://static.toastoven.net/prod_rcs/en/RCS_09_20231004.png)

 1. Select Sending brand.
 2. Select a chat room (sender number).
 3. Select the send type as **Template**.
-4. Select the template you want to send.<br/>
+4. Select the template you want to send.
     Templates are registered in advance in RCS Biz Center.
 5. If it is a free template, create a message (maximum 90 characters) to send.
 6. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
 7. For each receiver, enter the appropriate value for the template replacement.